covidgraph/data_template/README.md

 docker push covidgraph/data-my-datasource-script:$tag
 ```

-To be able to puplish your script to the docker hub organization `covidgraph` you need to be member. ping [Martin](https://github.com/mpreusse) or @motey for that.
+To be able to puplish your script to the docker hub organization `covidgraph` you need to be member. ping [Martin](https://github.com/mpreusse) or [Tim](https://github.com/motey) for that.
 Otherwise just puplish under your dockerhub username.

 #### Publish via guthub actions